 2. Regularly Rotate the Mattress

-At one time, mattress manufacturers recommended flipping the mattress from front to back every few months to prevent uneven wear.
+At one time, mattress pad manufacturers recommended flipping the mattress from front to back every few months to prevent uneven wear.
 However, most mattresses today have a single sided design that makes flipping unnecessary.
 Instead, it’s recommended to rotate the mattress 180 degrees every two to three months for the first two years.
 After that, you can extend the rotation schedule to every six months to a year.

 3. Vacuum the Mattress

 Mattresses accumulate dead skin cells, dirt, and debris over time.
-A monthly vacuuming prevents these substances from working their way into the surface of the mattress.
+A monthly vacuuming prevents these substances from working their way into the surface of the mattress plus pad.
 An upholstery attachment makes the job easier but you really just need a vacuum with a good sized hose to get the job done.
 For extra cleaning power, try sprinkling baking soda over the surface of the mattress.
 So before vacuuming to absorb odors and moisture.

 4. Wash Your Bedding

 Everyone knows they should regularly wash their bedding, but the question is how often.
 Experts recommend every two weeks.
 However it depends on how dirty your sheets get.
 Your bedding soaks up sweat.
 Also body fluids, and anything else that gets in your bed so some people may need to wash their sheets every week.
 Therefore cleaner sheets mean a cleaner mattress cover.
-Which in turn, means a cleaner mattress.
+Which in turn, means a cleaner mattress pads.

 5. Keep Food Out of the Bed